University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/BLAST_practical/BLAST_intro.md

 makeblastdb -in ~/BLAST_practical/dbs/uniprot_sprot.fasta -dbtype 'prot' -parse_seqids -out ~/BLAST_practical/dbs/sprot
 ```

-This will generate three files that BLAST uses.
+This will generate six files that BLAST uses.

 You will then need to index/format the human hg38 chromosome sequences so that BLAST can search them.